 - String players from Kronberg Academy will be available for the chamber music work.
 A rehearsal is scheduled for the day of the entrance examination.

-The cost of a study place on the Sir András Schiff Performance Programme for Young Pianists is subsidised by private individuals (patrons).
+The first two study places on the Sir András Schiff Performance Programme for Young Pianists are sponsored by Felix Henle and his family’s two foundations.
 The portion to be paid by the student is €3,500 per annum.

 Kronberg Academy students should maintain a place of residence in Kronberg or the surrounding area.
 Kronberg Academy can provide rooms in its student residence or in shared accommodation.